MoseleyBioinformaticsLab/manuscript.peakCharacterization/outline.md

 * Raw data conversion

 * Removing scans
-  * M/Z offset models
+  * Probably based on TIC
-    * Have to be non-zero points
+* Conversion to offset or frequency space
-    * Have to use loess to fit
+  * tempting to use LOESS, but can't get a zero intercept
-  * Calculate average model using prediction on a set of points
-  * Use distribution statistics to find outliers
+  * instead use points that show consistent 0.5 difference in frequency space

 * Peak Characterization
   * up-down